 Carbon monoxide is a potential risk anywhere fuel burns.
-To identify potential sources of a leak in your home, the easiest thing to do is to identify anywhere you know that’s burning fuel of some kind.
-That means you need to investigate to determine whether your home contains common sources of carbon monoxide poisoning, including a:
+To identify potential sources of a leak in your home, the easiest thing to do is determine anywhere you know that’s burning fuel.
+That means you need to investigate whether your home contains common sources of carbon monoxide poisoning, including:

 - Water heater

 - Clothes dryer